Blog: What makes a wind measurement campaign a good one?

 What makes a wind measurement campaign a good one?

 An interesting question that I got asked by a colleague recently, and one that I’d never really thought about.
 The easiest answer would be to just follow the norm.
 Or the guidelines.
 Or the certification body’s specific demands.
 Or the applicable road map (in which ever version is current).
-WMO, MEASNET, IEC, IEA, DNV, CarbonTrust to name a few well-known organizations and standarda.
+WMO, MEASNET, IEC, IEA, DNV, CarbonTrust to name a few well-known organizations and standards.
 They all have their own, sometimes overlapping or conflicting well-intended guidelines on how to run a campaign, but each focused on their own expertise.
 Is it confusing yet?

 For as long as wind measurements have been conducted for wind energy projects, attempts have been made to standardize these measurements.
 For one obvious reason: Trust!